 The completion ratio is determined by dividing cumulative semester hours earned by cumulative semester hours attempted.
-The minimum required completion ratio for undergraduate students is 67%, while the minimum required completion ratio for Graduate students is 75%.
+The required completion ratio for all credit levels is 67%.

 Determining Satisfactory Academic Progress

 When determining SAP, grades and credits are tallied according to the following guidelines: